pullpreview/action/README.md

-# PullPreview Action
+# PullPreview

-Automatic **preview environments**, synchronized on every code change.
+A GitHub Action that starts live environments for your pull requests.

 * For Product Owners: Interact with a new feature as it's built, give valuable feedback earlier, reduce wasted development time.
 * For Developers: Show your work in progress, find bugs early, deliver the right feature.
-* For Ops: No more temporary staging environments to provision and maintain.
-Environments are automatically started and destroyed when needed.
+* For Ops: Concentrate on high value tasks, not maintaining staging environments.
-* For CTOs: It's cheap!
-The code stays on your and GitHub's servers at all times.
+* For CTOs: Don't let your code run on third-party servers: your code always stays private on either GitHub's or your servers.

-## Trigger deployments directly from your Pull Requests
+## Spin environments in one click

 Once installed in your repository, this action is triggered any time a change is made to Pull Requests labelled with the `pullpreview` label, or one of the